What is the focus of the Ph.D. program?

 There are currently about 25 students enrolled in the Ph.D. program, and approximately 6 students are admitted each year.
 There are about 50 total students enrolled in the Family Science M.S. and Ph.D. programs.

-Is the University of Maryland a good place for ethnic minority students?
+Is the University of Maryland a good place for students of color?

 When is the application deadline?